Yasserbhb/PROJET_POO/README.md

 ---

 ## **Key Features**
+- **Vision System**: Limited sight range based on your allies and terrain mechanics.
 - **Turn-Based Combat**: Engage in 2v2 battles on a **21x21 grid**.
 - **Unique Champions**: Each character comes with distinct abilities and stats.
 - **Interactive Grid**: Includes terrain types (grass, bushes, water, and rocks) that influence gameplay.